PDFWAC 296-155-53408

 Power line safety.

-(a) Before assembling or disassembling crane/derrick, you must determine if any part of the crane/derrick, load line or load (including rigging and lifting accessories) could get, in the direction or area of assembly, closer than 20 feet of a power line that is up to 350 kV or closer than 50 feet of a power line that exceeds 350 kV during the assembly/disassembly process.
-If so, you must meet the requirements in Option (1), Option (2), or Option (3), as follows:
+(a) Before assembling, disassembling, or reconfiguring a crane/equipment, it must first be determined if any part of the crane/equipment, load line, or load (including rigging and lifting accessories) could get, in the direction or area of assembly, closer than 20 feet of a power line that is up to 350 kV, or closer than 50 feet of a power line that exceeds 350 kV during the assembly, disassembly, or reconfiguration process.
+If so, the requirements in Option (1), Option (2), or Option (3), must be met as follows:

 (i) Option (1) - Deenergize and ground.
-Confirm from the utility owner/operator that the power line has been deenergized and visibly grounded at the worksite.
+Confirm from the utility owner/operator that the power line has been deenergized and visibly grounded at the job site.

 (ii) Option (2) - Clearance.
-Ensure that no part of the crane/derrick, load line or load (including rigging and lifting accessories), gets closer than 20 feet of a power line that is up to 350 kV or closer than 50 feet of a power line that exceeds 350 kV by implementing the measures specified in (b) of this subsection.
+Ensure that no part of the crane/equipment, load line, or load (including rigging and lifting accessories) gets closer than 20 feet of a power line that is up to 350 kV, or closer than 50 feet of a power line that exceeds 350 kV, by implementing the measures specified in (b) of this subsection.

 (iii) Option (3) - Table 4 clearance.